Mastercard/flow/assert/assert-junit5/README.md

  * flows that apply a `Context` to the system run one after another, while flows without contexts may overlap them and leave the applied state untouched.

+That last rule holds whether or not parallel execution is enabled: under `@FlowTest` a context-free flow never removes the previous flow's context, where `Flocessor` would have.
+A flow that depends on *no* context being applied should declare the context it needs instead.

 Everything else may overlap, including unrelated flows running alongside a chain.
 A chain is not a lock on the system under test.
 System state that flows share without a model link — no dependency binding, basis, shared destination message